Aims/Objectives of the Degree Programme

 Professional Links

 The department has signed a Memorandum of Understanding with Microsoft Sri Lanka (Pvt) Ltd., which has enabled the Department to get the membership of the Microsoft Developer Network Academic Alliance Programme.
 Under this programme, students of the department are provided with selected Microsoft Software free of charge for research purposes.
-The department has signed a Memorandum of Understanding with Providence Network and Solutions too which has enabled us to get the “abas” ERP software free of charge for the department.
-The department also maintains close links with several other private sector organizations, which has allowed the department to nominate selected students for industrial placement.
-Links have also been established with the key Professional Associations which are related to IT Industry.
+The department was signed a Memorandum of Understanding with one of the world’s largest software solutions providers – Virtusa Corporation in 2023 which enables graduates to benefit from a Global company.
+Students also have access to the Oracle Academy, enabling them to follow certifications from Oracle Free of Charge.
+The department and it’s staff also maintains close links with professional and industry associations in IT including Sri Lanka Association for Software and Services Companies (SLASSCOM), Computer Society of Sri Lanka (CSSL), ISACA Sri Lanka Chapter, PMI Sri Lanka Chapter, IIBA Colombo Chapter, IEEE Sri Lanka Section, ISC2 Colombo Chapter, and BCS Sri Lanka Section, which has allowed department students to be exposed to programs conducted by these organizations as well as get experiences from industry professionals.